aurelia/aurelia.github.io-old/_harp/get-started.md

 # Get Started

 **Welcome to Aurelia!** This tutorial will take you through creating a simple application using Aurelia and briefly explain its main concepts.
 We assume you are familiar with JavaScript, HTML, and CSS.
 To get a quick overview, we recommend you skip down to the section titled "Setting Up The HTML Page" so you can see how to use Aurelia straight away.
 Then, when you are ready to actually build something, come back and read about "Configuring Your Environment" and "Setting up the Project Structure and Build".
 To view the completed results of this tutorial, please have a look at our [navigation skeleton project](https://github.com/aurelia/skeleton-navigation/releases).
-You may also wish to download it and delete the contents of the _src_ folder in order to follow this tutorial since this would incur less manual setup labor on your part.
+You may also wish to download it and delete the contents of the _src_ folder in order to follow this tutorial since this would incur less manual setup on your part.
 That's what we would do anyway...

 ## Configuring Your Environment